 Label names must be lowercase

-Label string values must be stored as lowercase to be matched.
+You must store label string values as lowercase for matching.
 We recommend that you enforce this rule either in the application code or using schema constraints.

-While label string values must be stored as lowercase, they aren't case sensitive when they're referenced in a query.
+While label string values must be stored as lowercase, they aren't case sensitive when you reference them in a query.

 The following example shows how to insert labels in lowercase values: